jamescridland/podinfra.net/app-developers/episode-order.md

 1. Ensure you use the `<itunes:episode>` tag to order the episodes so that the first episode is visible at the top of the list.
 2. If a show has more than one **season**, ensure you use the the `<itunes:season>` tag to show the newest season to a user first.
 So if a podcast is up to season five, a new listener should initially see Season 5.

+<i class="far fa-lightbulb"></i> Make it easy to navigate subsequent seasons.
+Some serial podcasts, like fiction podcasts, are designed to be listened to in season order, as well as the correct order within a season.

 Consider showing a trailer, if one exists, prominently at the top of any episode list.
 Consider hiding this trailer once a user has listened to it.

 <i class="far fa-lightbulb"></i> The PodClock podcast app testing feed has two seasons.
 Season one contains a number of esoteric tests; season two contains one episode with a 'clock' download timer.

-<i class="far fa-lightbulb"></i>  Tip: RSS feeds are usually ordered in date order, with the newest episode first: but apps shouldn't rely on the order of the RSS feed for display purposes.
+<i class="far fa-lightbulb"></i> RSS feeds are usually ordered in date order, with the newest episode first: but apps shouldn't rely on the order of the RSS feed for display purposes.
 If season and episode numbers are being used, use those instead to order your episodes.

 ### <i class="fas fa-book-open"></i> Further reading